 Phone: 607-254-4557

-Prior to joining CTL, Marie spent three years with Zymtronix, a Cornell technology startup working across research and development, business development, and communications.
-She also worked as the primary product development researcher for Agrynex, Zymtronix’s agricultural biotechnology spin-out company.
+Marie brings valuable startup experience to her role, having spent three years at Zymtronix, a Cornell-based biotechnology startup.
+There, she demonstrated versatility across research and development, business development, and communications functions.
+She also led product development research for Agrynex, an agricultural biotechnology spin-out company of Zymtronix.

 Email: smw343@cornell.edu